entangled90/fp-course/README.markdown

    on following the types, you will develop more trust in the potential paths that they can take you, including identification of false paths.

-   Your instructor must guide you where types fall short, but you should also take the first step.
+   Where types fall short, use the tests written in comments above each exercise.
+   They can be copied and pasted into GHCi.
+You should also take the first step of following the types.
 Do it.

 5. Do not use tab characters